All Episodes

 It was about making sure that big banks had enough money to go buy little banks and save them.

-And then when that happened and there was no credit that was extended, remember Barney Frank and the guys on Capitol Hill going absolutely nuts obongo and calling these guys up here and talking about accountability and how dare we give you this money and you don't make it available to consumers for loans and so forth.
+And then when that happened and there was no credit that was extended, remember Barney Frank and the guys on Capitol Hill going absolutely nuts-o-bongo and calling these guys up here and talking about accountability and how dare we give you this money and you don't make it available to consumers for loans and so forth.

-These guys are sitting there, I guess they're sworn to secrecy.
+I guess they're sworn to secrecy.

 Richard Davis of U.S. Bank Corp has come out and let the cat out of the bag, essentially.

-So anyway, you uh MSNBC said four billion homeowners.
+So anyway, MSNBC said 4 billion homeowners.

 Here's what I think you ought to do.

-And there, by the way, there's another group of people that has not been mentioned here, and that is people who've already been foreclosed on and thus lost their homes.
+And by the way, there's another group of people that has not been mentioned here, and that is people who've already been foreclosed on and thus lost their homes.

 What do they do?